StanForever/awesome-websites/README.md

 * [http://www.urlvoid.com](http://www.urlvoid.com/) : Identify websites in malware incidents ,fraudulent and spamming activities.
 * [http://unplugthetv.com](http://unplugthetv.com/) : Randomly selects an educational video for you to watch.
 * [http://www.usefulscience.org](http://www.usefulscience.org/) : This website offers a collection of one-line summaries of research published in scientific journals on topics ranging from health to productivity, creativity.
+* [https://unlockmybox.com](https://unlockmybox.com/) : Find it hard to talk about your sexual desires?
+This website is a simple real time game to help you and a partner communicate in a fun and safe way.
+All you need to play is a browser on your phone, tablet or computer.
+No account needed. 👩‍❤️‍💋‍👨

 ## V :
 * [https://vectormagic.com](https://vectormagic.com/) : Easily Convert Bitmaps To Vectors.
 Quickly get your artwork ready to print, embroider, cut, and more with the world's best full-color auto-tracer!